There comes a time in every man’s life when they have to shave.

 White tea contains tannic acid which is known to lessen inflammation.

-This is how it works; since a lemon is acidic, it helps prevent bacteria from invading your ingrown hair follicles which calms the redness while relieving the affected area from any potential infections.
+This is how it works; since a lemon is acidic, it helps prevent bacteria from invading your ingrown hair follicles while preventing inflammation.

 Just rub some lemon juice on the affected area and give it a minute to work.